 Lockers are furnished to all 7-12 students and are school property.
 No student should ever enter another student's locker.
 Lockers are inspected periodically.
 They must be kept clean and neat.
 Nothing may be posted on the outside of the lockers without administrative approval, and anything posted inside must be morally and ethically acceptable to the administration.
 Food, other than sack lunches, is NOT to be kept in the lockers.
 The administration reserves the right to check the lockers at any time.
 The student assigned to the locker is responsible for the damages done to the locker.
 Students are encouraged to use school provided locks on their lockers.
 Students are not permitted to modify the locker doors or locks.
-Large athletic bags may be placed on top of student lockers during the school day but must be removed by 3:15 pm daily.
+Large athletic bags may be placed on top of student lockers during the school day but must be removed by 3:15 pm daily or they may be taken to lost and found.